 It always puzzled me.
 Why is it that if you let loose a group of young children in a toy store, boys would gravitate to the toy gun section, girls to the dolls.
 Even when toy guns are not available, boys will point their fingers to simulate a gun when playing cops and robbers.
-Let me hasten to add that there is no evidence that boys playing with toy guns leads to increase in violent behavior in later years.
+Let me hasten to add that there is no evidence that boys playing with toy guns lead to increase in violent behavior in later years.
 Still, is there something genetic about it?
 Something cultural?
 Both?

 The phylogenetic evidence

 If you look at animals in the lower species you’d see that in a confrontation with a foe of the same species, they try to look bigger.
 Just witness birds fluffing their feathers in a fight over territory or a desired female.
 Or a gorilla thumping his puffed chest so as to produce a deeper and louder sound, conveying a larger chest cavity.
 So it seems that size and strength are representations of formidability in most, if not all, species.

 Do humans use the same representational system of formidability?